jcolag/CommonCalendar/README.md

  - Community - Habaniah (hearth)

 Organizing them in hopes of making the months feel like a progression through the year came to Jabim, Zodrak, Trogool, Yanar, Shkumbe, Habniah, Skarl, Mikon, Pertunda, Kib, and Broket.

+### Epagomenal Days

+Remember that the calendar was designed to be eleven months of thirty-three days, with two days left over.
+The remaining days are [Intercalation](https://en.wikipedia.org/wiki/Intercalation_%28timekeeping%29).
+For convenience, they are epagomenal days, outside of any month.

+The first epagomenal day comes between Yanar and Shkumbe.
+Peer Day is intended to celebrate freedom and equality.

+The second comes between Broket and Jabim.
+The Torrent Feast celebrates sharing and decentralization, and is intended to combine with the New Year celebration.

+The third, when one is needed (see the section on Leap Years), comes between Skarl and Mikon.
+The Immersion Feast celebrates participation and collaboration.

+#### Alternatives

+Given that a general term for days used for intercalation are _intercalary days_, I briefly considered naming the first one after the [INTERCAL](https://en.wikipedia.org/wiki/INTERCAL) programming language and the second after [Kvikkalkul](http://workbench.cadenhead.org/book/homepage24/kvikkalkul/), a similarly infamous programming language...